Introduction.

 ‘The purpose of Cedar College is to prepare students for real life as they discover Jesus, display love and develop self.

-And the website contains the following goals…
+The website contains the following goals…

-- Discover Jesus.
+• Discover Jesus.
 We believe that real life is found in knowing Jesus Christ, and we regularly encourage our students to discover Jesus for themselves.

-- Display Love.
+• Display Love.
 Our students are challenged to display honesty, compassion, truth and love, within the school community and also around the world.

-- Develop Self.
+• Develop Self.
 We value high standards in education.
 Our students are challenged to reach their full potential, through access to high-quality education.
 Students are treated as unique individuals and guided personally towards their future goals and aspirations.

-September 11, 2009 at Cedar College Northgate.
+September 11, 2009, at Cedar College Northgate.

-om my employment in SA Police and attended the sports day at Cedar College Northgate, to support my children.
-The program supplied by the school showed that Ben was participating in the ‘Gauntlet’ at 11:30 am, in the lawn area, near the administration building.
-I didn’t want to miss the event, and I took off with both Ben and my dad following me.
+The news report from ABC news about the day at cedar college northgate - it was windyI took a day off from my employment in SA Police and attended the sports day at Cedar College Northgate to support my children.
+The program supplied by the school showed that Ben was participating in the ‘Gauntlet’ at 11:30 am in the lawn area near the administration building.
+I didn’t want to miss the event, and I took off with Ben and my dad following me.

-The tree was a Eucalyptus Sideroxylon, also known as an ironbark gum tree, and had many trunks.
-One of the trunks landed on me, hitting my head and my back, and pinning me to the ground.
+The tree was an Eucalyptus Sideroxylon, also known as an ironbark gum tree, with many trunks.
+One of the trunks landed on me, hitting my head and my back and pinning me to the ground.
 I was fortunate to have teachers and parents with training in first aid, and one of their first tasks stopped the flow of blood from my head.
 One of the parents was a nurse employed in the Orthopaedics ward at the Royal Adelaide Hospital (RAH), and he adjusted my leg and ankle.
 At the same time, Jasmine and Ben were well cared for by the teachers.
 The ambulance took me to the RAH, and a reporter snapped a photo as I arrived.

 Trying to survive while Cedar College Northgate talks to the media.